Are you coming to Rome in August?

 It's funny, I keep hearing that August is high season in Rome.

 August in Rome is a mix of mid- and low- season.
-Yes!
-You read that right.
-Why?

 Here is what I think:

 They come to Rome for tourism during other parts of the year, but not in August.

-Many of those potential tourists are thinking just like Italians do: Rome is too hot, so let's go spend our holidays at the beach!
+Many of those potential tourists think just like Italians do: Rome is too hot, so let's go spend our holidays at the beach.

 This is the time to eat all the summer fruits and vegetables, such as peaches, apricots, melons, and plums; and eggplant, zucchine, tomatoes, basil, beans and fennel.

 If you think Rome in August is kinda dead and everything is closed and there is nothing going on, you are in for a pleasant surprise!
-There is a LOT going on in August in Rome:

-In August 2015, Pope Francis held audiences throughout August in the Pope Paul VI Audience Hall at the Vatican.
+Since August 2015 Pope Francis has held audiences throughout August in the Pope Paul VI Audience Hall at the Vatican.